django-nonrel/mongodb-engine/README.rst

 You are highly encouraged to participate in the development, simply use GitHub's fork/pull request system.
-If you don't like GitHub (for some reason) you're welcome to send regular patches to ``django-mongodb-engine hosted on lophus dot org``
+If you don't like GitHub (for some reason) you're welcome to send regular patches to the mailing list.